Honey: Botulism

 Infants can develop botulism after consuming honey contaminated with Clostridium botulinum endospores.
+While the risk honey poses to infant health is small, taking the risk is not recommended until after one year of age, and then giving honey is considered safe.
 Infantile botulism shows geographical variation.
 In the UK, only six cases were reported between 1976 and 2006, yet the US has much higher rates: 1.9 per 100,000 live births, 47.2% of which are in California.
-While the risk honey poses to infant health is small, taking the risk is not recommended until after one year of age, and then giving honey is considered safe.

 Toxic honey

 Mad honey intoxication is a result of eating honey containing grayanotoxins.
 Honey produced from flowers of rhododendrons, mountain laurels, sheep laurel, and azaleas may cause honey intoxication.
 Symptoms include dizziness, weakness, excessive perspiration, nausea, and vomiting.
 Less commonly, low blood pressure, shock, heart rhythm irregularities, and convulsions may occur, with rare cases resulting in death.
-Honey intoxication is more likely when using "natural" unprocessed honey and honey from farmers who may have a small number of hives.
-Commercial processing, with pooling of honey from numerous sources, is thought to dilute any toxins.
+According to the FDA, honey intoxication is more likely when using "natural" unprocessed honey from farmers who may have a small number of hives because commercial processing, which pools of honey from numerous sources, dilutes the toxins.

 Toxic honey may also result when bees are proximate to tutu bushes (Coriaria arborea) and the vine hopper insect (Scolypopa australis).
 Both are found throughout New Zealand.
 Bees gather honeydew produced by the vine hopper insects feeding on the tutu plant.
 This introduces the poison tutin into honey.
 Only a few areas in New Zealand (the Coromandel Peninsula, Eastern Bay of Plenty Region and the Marlborough Sounds) frequently produce toxic honey.
 Symptoms of tutin poisoning include vomiting, delirium, giddiness, increased excitability, stupor, coma, and violent convulsions.
 To reduce the risk of tutin poisoning, humans should not eat honey taken from feral hives in the risk areas of New Zealand.
 Since December 2001, New Zealand beekeepers have been required to reduce the risk of producing toxic honey by closely monitoring tutu, vine hopper, and foraging conditions within 3 km of their apiary.
 Intoxication is rarely dangerous.